devolution2409/lidl-bot/README.md

  - [ ] Standardize the way modules send back data?
  - [ ] Template for both async and sync modules
  - [ ] Add env variables to mongo-express so that the web interface requires login
+ - [ ] !reload command to reload the async modules
+ - [ ] Cooldown per user AND per channel

 ## Built With